mciepielewski/garmin-running-importer/README.md

 Paste one file into your browser's DevTools console while logged into Garmin Connect.
 It uploads structured workouts and schedules them automatically in your calendar.
 No external dependencies, no tokens to manage, no Python or Node required.

+The script ships with a ready-to-run 10-week sub-1:40 half marathon example plan.
+Edit it to match your own training before running — or just change the start date and go.

 ---

-## The plan — 10 weeks to sub-1:40 half marathon
+## Example plan — 10 weeks to sub-1:40 half marathon

+The script includes a ready-made plan as a starting point.
+You can use it as-is, tweak the paces, or replace it entirely with your own sessions — see [Customising the plan](#customising-the-plan) below.

 Goal pace: **4:44 min/km** | Sessions: Tuesday intervals + Thursday easy/strides + Sunday long run